DeepBrain-AI/docs/versioned_docs/version-1.5.x/aistudios/getting-started.md

 :::

 AI STUDIOS discloses APIs for external developers, producers, and editors for quick and easy services.
 In general, video synthesis requires user data editing and conversion time.
 When a large amount of production is required in this synthesis process, API can be used to minimize user editing and automate repetitive processes to reduce working time and ensure efficient management.
-In order to use the API, you must have an AI Studio account created and subscribed to the API plan.
+In order to use the API, you must have an AI Studios account created and subscribed to the API plan.

 [Subscribe to the API plan](https://www.aistudios.com)